daronphang/coding_resources/javascript/basics.md

 ## Data Storage:
 ### Cookies:
 Employed to store user data (password, preferences, IP address, date/time of visit, etc).
+Cookies are sent from server via response header.
 When user loads website, browser sends cookies back to server to notify website of user's previous activity.
 Have certain life span defined by creators.
 Stored in server and client browser.

 ### Cache:
 Temporary storage of web documents such as HTML pages and images in client's browser.
 Purpose is to reduce bandwidth usage, server load and browser loading.
 Web cache system stores copies of documents passing through it; subsequent requests may be satisfied from cache if conditions are met.
 Cache is kept indefinitely.